Mahdi03/Gimmel/docs/Gimmel.md

 The goal of Gimmel is to provide lightweight implementations of the most common digital audio effects, augmented by thorough documentation that gives the project pedagogical utility in the teaching of digital audio.

 ## Amplitude Domain Effects
 Digital audio effects can be grouped into a few categories.
-One is **ampltude domain effects**, which, as the name implies, operate on the amplitude of signals.
-Becuase amplitude is distinct from perceptual loudness, lots of tricky math goes into amplitude domain effects.
+One is **amplitude domain effects**, which, as the name implies, operate on the amplitude of signals.
+Because amplitude is distinct from perceptual loudness, lots of tricky math goes into amplitude domain effects.
 Functions that map amplitude values to **decibels (dB)**, a unit that tracks perceptual loudness, are extremely useful in these effects.

 ### Dynamic-Range Compression
 **Dynamic range compression** is one of the most widely used effects in audio.
 By lowering the volume of loud sections on an audio clip, the entire clip's volume can be raised without fear of **clipping**.
 This allows for increased perceptual loudness, and creates consistency in a clip's volume.

-A typical compressor is adjustable via a small handful of paramaters. `thresh` adjusts the amplitude level at which compression is triggered.
+A typical compressor is adjustable via a small handful of parameters. `thresh` adjusts the amplitude level at which compression is triggered.

 When the threshold is met or exceeded, the volume will be reduced by a factor determined in the `ratio` parameter.
 For every 1dB above the threshold, the volume of that sample will be reduced by `ratio` dB.